-It's widely accepted today that Tecumseh—among the most influential Native Americans in history—was born in Ohio, but a handful of historians contend he was born in West Virginia where a statue, now missing, was once raised in his honor.
+It's widely accepted today that Tecumseh was born in Ohio, but a handful of historians contend that he, one of the most influential Native Americans in history, was born in West Virginia where a statue, now missing, was once raised in his honor.

 "There's evidence he was born here in what's now Lewis County, West Virginia," says Travis Henline, an adjunct professor of Native American Studies at West Virginia University and of history at West Liberty University.

 "He reportedly came through the Lewis County area in the late 1790s after the 1794 Treaty of Greenville—after the peace," Henline says.
 "During the visit, he reportedly commented that he was 'born in this country'."

 A native village once stood on Hacker's Creek at present-day Jane Lew, and it may have existed in 1768 when Tecumseh was born, Henline said.

 Though historians may not agree on the place of his birth—most propose that he was born at Chillicothe, now in southern Ohio—few dispute the remarkable role he played in U.S. history.